~ 8 MIN READ

 See some of the best mission vs. vision statement examples and learn how these two foundational elements of your strategy fit together.

 Organizations with clear mission and vision statements as part of a defined strategy are more successful.
 So, it shouldn’t be a choice of mission statement versus vision statement—these are two pieces of the same puzzle you’ll fit together when creating your strategic plan.
 Mission and vision have different, but important, parts to play for your organization.
-In this article, we’ll show you some of the best examples we’ve seen of the interplay between mission and vision in the government, healthcare, and finance industries.
+In this article, we’ll show you some of the best examples we’ve seen of the interplay between mission and vision in the local government, healthcare, and finance industries.

 Vision Vs. Mission Statement: Definitions